exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 1. Download the [Hive JDBC driver `HiveJDBC41.jar`](https://www.cloudera.com/downloads/connectors/hive/jdbc/2-5-4.html)
 2. Temporarily put the driver into `src/test/resources/integration/driver/hive` directory.
 3. Make sure that the file's name is `HiveJDBC41.jar`.
-4. Run the tests from an IDE or temporarily comment out `excludes` section of `maven-failsafe-plugin` and execute `mvn verify` command.
+4. Run the tests from an IDE or temporarily comment out the `skip` property of `maven-failsafe-plugin` and execute `mvn verify` command.
 5. **Do not upload the driver to the GitHub repository**.